layday/instawow/README.rst

     instawow extras weakauras build-companion -a <your account name>
     instawow install instawow:weakauras-companion

-Parsing the the WeakAuras saved variables file can take quite a bit of time which is why the operation is not baked into the normal workflow;
+Parsing the WeakAuras saved variables file can take quite a bit of time which is why the operation is not baked into the normal workflow;
-you will have to run ``instawow extras weakauras build-companion`` prior to ``instawow update`` to receive aura updates.
+you will have to rebuild the companion add-on prior to ``instawow update`` to receive aura updates.

 WebSocket server
 ~~~~~~~~~~~~~~~~

 Of interest only to developers: a WebSocket client can be used to
-operate *instawow* in lieu of the command line
+operate *instawow* in lieu of the command line through a JSON-RPC API.
-through a JSON-RPC API.
-To start the WebSocket server, run ``instawow serve``.
+To start the WebSocket server, run ``instawow web-serve``.
-The API does not implement JSON-RPC batch calls; request grouping must be
-done client-side.

 Caveats
 -------